Switch by Chip and Dan Heath — Cliff Notes Summary for Salespeople

 1.3 The Three-Part Framework

 The book's spine is simple: Direct the Rider, Motivate the Elephant, Shape the Path.
-Each gets three concrete tactics, making nine moves total.
-The Heaths insist all three legs must move together — direct the Rider alone and motivation collapses; motivate the Elephant alone and the energy dissipates without a target; shape the Path alone and people don't know why they're doing what they're doing.
+Each gets three concrete tactics, for nine moves total.
+The Heaths insist all three legs must move together: direct the Rider alone and motivation collapses; motivate the Elephant alone and the energy dissipates without a target; shape the Path alone and people don't understand why they're doing what they're doing.

 2. Direct the Rider — Clarity Beats Willpower